JasoneDDev/PythonProjects/README.md

 # - PyQt : Fish Viewer -
 Fish PyQT image viewer with labels.
 Three fish pics to cycle through with title.
 Pretty simple example.
-# - PyQt : Notepad app -
+# - PyQt : Notepad app - WIP
 simple notepad app I am making and adding to.
-# - PyQt : Sticky Note creator -
+# - PyQt : Sticky Note creator - WIP
 saving notes to a txt file as sticky notes which can then be read in and displayed as a to do list... still in progress

 # Other test scripts